 In “Let’s Give Our Teaching Language a Makeover,”Jennifer Gonzalez suggests that instead of stating the obvious (that the group is having trouble), you can give students agency by “pausing” and asking the group members to articulate the problems and then brainstorm solutions (promote metacognition).
 In UDL terms, this supports the principles of providing multiple means of engagement and action/expression.
 You are providing an opportunity to improve self-regulation, self-assessment, and reflection and allowing students to use their own executive functions to monitor progress.

 Clear expectations are also important for peer review activities.
 Students need to learn how to provide effective constructive criticism.
-We recommend you provide a rubric for them to use for the review so they can learn what to look for and model peer review best practices.
+We recommend that you provide a rubric for them to use for the review so they can learn what to look for and that you model peer review best practices.

 - Use an introductions discussion board.